hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 lame, or blind horses, cows, dogs, and cats, where they should be fed and taken care of.

-Then there is Kalyâna, purity, which comprises the following: Satya, truthfulness.
+Then there is Kalyāna, purity, which comprises the following: Satya, truthfulness.
 He who is true, unto him the God of truth comes.
 Thought, word, and deed should be perfectly true.
 Next Ârjava, straightforwardness, rectitude.
 The word means, to be simple, no crookedness in the heart, no double-dealing.
 Even if it is a little harsh, go straightforward, and not crookedly.
-Dayâ, pity, compassion.
+Dayā, pity, compassion.
-Ahimsâ, not injuring any being by thought, word, or deed.
-Dâna, charity.
+Ahimsā, not injuring any being by thought, word, or deed.
+Dāna, charity.
 There is no higher virtue than charity.
 The lowest man is he whose hand draws in, in receiving; and he is the highest man whose hand goes out in giving.
 The hand was made to give always.
 Give the last bit of bread you